Blog

 Melbicom website opened on a laptop

-And how many milliseconds is that?
+How many milliseconds does that translate into?
 On an optimized transpacific path (Unity), Los Angeles–Tokyo measures ~97 ms RTT router-to-router, while city-to-city measurements typically show ~160 ms to Sydney and ~170 ms to Singapore.
-The following are the latency budgets that you design around in case you host in LA.
+Those are the latency budgets to design around when you host in LA.

-Sources: Global Secure Layer (Unity cable latency matrix) and WonderNetwork global ping statistics. (globalsecurelayer.com)
+Sources: Global Secure Layer (Unity cable latency matrix) and WonderNetwork Global Ping Statistics. (globalsecurelayer.com; wondernetwork.com)

-The architectural bottom line here is that LA origin server/stateful application layer placement can save tens of milliseconds to the APAC user versus the inland or the East Coast deployment—and tens of milliseconds currently saved can be improved workloads in real time APIs, streaming, multiplayer, and trading.
+The architectural bottom line is that placing an LA origin server or stateful application layer in Los Angeles can save tens of milliseconds for APAC users versus an inland or East Coast deployment.
+Those milliseconds matter for real-time APIs, streaming, multiplayer gaming, and trading workloads.

 When Should You Use a Dedicated Server in Los Angeles for Global Reach?